Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata

 \subsection{$RQ2$: What are the main issues in controversial discussions in Wikidata?}

-We found that the main issues in controversial discussions are related to KE and particularly concerns process controversies (i.e., policies or practices).
+\paragraph{Summary} We found that the main issues in controversial discussions are related to KE ($95\%$ of the threads) and particularly concern process controversies (i.e., policies or practices).
 Furthermore, controversies do not often lead to conflicts.
-We found that more than half of controversial discussions do not reach a consensus, while in the \textit{Property proposal} channel, a couple of votes are enough to take decisions on the creation of a property contrasting the decision on the deletion of a property.
+We found that more than half of controversial discussions do not reach a consensus, while in the \textit{Property proposal} channel, a couple of votes are enough to take decisions on the creation of a property, contrasting the decision on the deletion of a property.

-As described in Section~\ref{sec:methodology}, in collaborative knowledge engineering projects we expected to find two \textbf{main themes} for disagreements, one related to fact accuracy, and another related to KE practices.
-We found that $20\%$ ($4$ out of $21$) of the controversial threads are related to fact accuracy with $3$, including both fact accuracy and KE practices issues.
+As described in Section~\ref{sec:methodology}, in collaborative KE projects, we expected to find two \textbf{main themes} for disagreements, one related to fact accuracy, and another associated with KE practices.
+We found that $20\%$ ($4$ out of $21$) of the controversial threads are related to fact accuracy, with $3$, including both fact accuracy and KE practices issues.
 The majority of threads, $95\%$ ($20$ out of $21$) of threads, are related to KE practices issues.

 For \textbf{fact accuracy}, we found three cases regarding the use of specific properties based on the meaning of their name.
 For example, this happens for the properties ``given name'', ``surname'', and ``birth name'', where editors disagreed on the appropriate property to be used in different cases.
 The properties ``developer'' and ``programmer'' also have a similar case of disagreement.
+Figure~\ref{fig:programmer} presents part of the discussion related to the issue about the ``developer''.
 Further, a controversy evolved about the creation of a new property named ``at'' since its generic naming could cause semantic misunderstandings.
 Finally, we found a discussion about the evaluation of data quality in Wikidata, where editors disagreed on the definitions of data and information quality.